JGCRI/gcam-doc/hector.md

 {: .fig}

 ##GCAM-Hector interactions
 Currently the GCAM sectors interact with Hector via their emissions.
 At every time step, emissions from GCAM are passed to Hector.
-Hector takes in emissions, converts to concentrations where necessary, and calculates the radiative forcing, as well as the resulting climate variables (e.g., temperature, carbon-fluxes, etc.)
+Hector converts these emissions to concentrations when necessary, and calculates the associated radiative forcing, as well as the response of the climate system (e.g., temperature, carbon-fluxes, etc.)

 | Emission| Sector  | Notes |
 | ------- |:-------:| :------: |